nuxt/docs/en/guide/directory-structure.md

 description: The default Nuxt.js application structure is intended to provide a great starting point for both large and small applications.
 ---

-> The default Nuxt.js application structure is intended to provide a great starting point for both large and small applications.
+> The default Nuxt.js application structure is intended to provide a great starting point for both small and large applications.
+Of course, you are free to organize your application however you like.

+## Directories

-#### The Assets Directory
+### The Assets Directory

-All yours development assets
+The `assets` directory contains your un-compiled assets such as LESS, SASS, or JavaScript.

-#### The Components Directory
+### The Components Directory

-Vue.js components (not SSR)
+The `components` directory contains your Vue.js Components.
+Nuxt.js doesn't supercharge the data method on these components.

-#### The Layouts Directory
+### The Layouts Directory

-View Layouts
+The `layouts` directory contains your Application Layouts.

+_This directory can not be renamed._

-#### The Middleware Directory
+### The Middleware Directory

-Pages middleware
+_Coming soon_

-#### The Pages Directory
+### The Pages Directory

-This is the Router API
+The `pages` directory contains your Application Views and Routes.
+The framework reads all the `.vue` files inside this directory and create the router of your application.

+_This directory can not be renamed._

-#### The Plugins Directory
+### The Plugins Directory

-Vendors and External modules
+The `plugins` directory contains your Javascript plugins that you want to run before instantiating the root vue.js application.

-#### The Static Directory
+### The Static Directory

-Static files option is implemented inside the Nuxt.js framework.
-Creating a static folder will activate the option from the framework automatically.
+The `static` directory contains your static files.
+Each files inside this directory is mapped to /.

+**Example:** /static/robots.txt is mapped as /robots.txt

+_This directory can not be renamed._

-#### The Store Directory
+### The Store Directory

-[Vuex Store](/guide/vuex-store) option is implemented inside the Nuxt.js framework.
-Creating a store folder will activate the option from the framework automatically.
+The `store` directory contains your [Vuex Store](/guide/vuex-store) files.
+Vuex Store option is implemented in the Nuxt.js framework.
+Creating a `index.js` file in this directory activate the option in the framework automatically.

+_This directory can not be renamed._

-#### The nuxt.config.js File
+### The nuxt.config.js File

-Custom config for nuxt
+The `nuxt.config.js` file contains your Nuxt.js custom configuration.

+_This file can not be renamed._

-#### The package.json File
+### The package.json File

-Dependencies file
+The `package.json` file contains your Application dependencies and scripts.

+_This file can not be renamed._

-## Directories Aliases
+## Aliases

 | Alias | Directory |
 |-----|------|